Learn about Texting n

 only teenagers were irresponsible enough to text message on their

 cell phones while driving?
-With so many options for teens like
+With so many options for teens

 it's easy to see how kids could easily be considered a high risk for